Raynsad/learning-git/README.md

 - This file path will contain your local copy of the repository
 - Your local repository is set up to push and pull changes from the remote

+## Fetch code from the remote
+Fetching updates your local repository with all the latest history from the remote.
+- Navigate to "fetch" in GitHub Desktop
+- It may then prompt you to "pull" the code into your local branch.
+This updates the code on that branch

 ## Create a branch
 ### What is a branch?
 - A version of the source code within the repository
 - Each branch contains its own history of commits
 - Typically, a branch is used for individual development and then merged into a main branch
-- When you create a branch for the purpose of making a change, adding a feature, or fixing an issue, it is called a feature branch.
+- When you create a branch for the purpose of making a change, adding a feature, or fixing an issue, it is called a feature branch

 ### Creating the branch:
 It is standard practice to create a branch any time you are working on a shared repository.
 Do not push changes directly to `develop`, `main`, etc.